MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/ios.md

 ### 3.2 Integration by copying the binaries into your project
 Below are the steps on how to integrate the compiled binaries in your Xcode project to set up App Center Analytics and App Center Crashes for your iOS app.

-1. Download the [App Center iOS SDK](https://github.com/Microsoft/MobileCenter-SDK-iOS/releases) frameworks provided as a zip file.
+1. Download the [App Center iOS SDK](https://github.com/Microsoft/AppCenter-SDK-iOS/releases) frameworks provided as a zip file.

-2. Unzip the file and you will see a folder called **MobileCenter-SDK-Apple/iOS** that contains different frameworks for each App Center service.
-The framework called `MobileCenter` is required in the project as it contains code that is shared between the different modules.
+2. Unzip the file and you will see a folder called **AppCenter-SDK-Apple/iOS** that contains different frameworks for each App Center service.
+The framework called `AppCenter` is required in the project as it contains code that is shared between the different modules.

 3. [Optional] Create a subdirectory for 3rd-party libraries.
     * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now.
     * Create a group called **Vendor** inside your Xcode project to mimic your file structure on disk.

-4. Open Finder and copy the previously unzipped **MobileCenter-SDK-Apple/iOS** folder into your project's folder at the location where you want it to reside.
+4. Open Finder and copy the previously unzipped **AppCenter-SDK-Apple/iOS** folder into your project's folder at the location where you want it to reside.

 5. Add the SDK frameworks to the project in Xcode:
     * Make sure the Project Navigator is visible (⌘+1).
-    * Now drag and drop **MobileCenter.framework**, **MobileCenterAnalytics.framework** and **MobileCenterCrashes.framework** from the Finder (in the location from the previous step) into Xcode's Project Navigator.
-Note that **MobileCenter.framework** is required to start the SDK, make sure it is added to your project, otherwise the other modules won't work and your app won't compile.
+    * Now drag and drop **AppCenter.framework**, **AppCenterAnalytics.framework** and **AppCenterCrashes.framework** from the Finder (in the location from the previous step) into Xcode's Project Navigator.
+Note that **AppCenter.framework** is required to start the SDK, make sure it is added to your project, otherwise the other modules won't work and your app won't compile.
     * A dialog will appear, make sure your app target is checked.
 Then click **Finish**.

 Now that you've integrated the frameworks in your application, it's time to start the SDK and make use of the App Center services.